jkunimune/nibasa/how-to-use.md

 ### Questions

 Yes-or-no questions are formed by adding "ke" ("what") to the end of a sentence.
-- tu ga go abil? = Can you do that?
+- tu ga da abil ke? = Can you do that?

 Nibasa does not have a word for "yes".
 To answer a yes-or-no question in the affirmative, simply repeat the last word before "ke".